-For centuries, we have been fascinated with the remarkable ability of certain species of parrots to accurately mimic human speech, often saying words and phrases with skillful precision.
+For centuries, we have been fascinated with the remarkable ability of certain species of parrots to mimic human speech, often saying words and phrases with skillful precision.

-This extraordinary talent doesn’t stop there: from the repetition of a ringing phone to the beep of a microwave, or even the steady plip-plop of a dripping tap, there’s little a clever parrot can’t repeat.
+This extraordinary talent doesn’t stop there: from the repetition of a ringing phone to the beep of a microwave or even the steady plip-plop of a dripping tap, there’s little a clever parrot can’t repeat.

 We’ll examine how, when, and perhaps most importantly, why parrots learn to talk.

-Why Do Parrots Mimic?
+Why Parrots Mimic Speech

 This requires an awareness of parrots’ evolutionary biology and an appreciation that in their natural, wild state, many parrots live in biodiverse rainforests bursting with fascinating sounds.